rokist/plynth-dev/__utils/examples/README.md

 # To use a exmaple in the PDK
-Just copy folder to top directory of pdk like:
+Just copy a folder to the top directory of pdk like:

 ```sh
 $ cp -R __utils/examples/react-example react-example